trust-mfn-berlin/animals-as-objects/vault/material.steinmetz-index.md

 </figure>

 The [[index card|theme.recording-worlds]] shown is from Berlin Zoo’s Steinmetz Index and records the number of pygmy hippopotami (_Choeropsis liberiensis_) the zoo held.
 The initial entry indicates Berlin’s first pygmy hippopotamus, [[purchased|theme.how-do-animals-end-up-in-the-zoo]] from Hans Schomburgk. **In zoology, 1,0 denotes a male, 0,1 a female.
 The Latin abbreviation _iuv._ signifies a young animal.
-K indicates “Kauf”, a purchase and E.Z. indicates “Eigene Zucht”, a bred animal – that is, an animal born in a zoo.** The index card also gives the name of the trader: the animal was delivered to the company Ruhe in Alfeld for the price of 4,000 German marks.
+K indicates “Kauf”, a purchase and E.Z. indicates “eigene Zucht”, a bred animal – that is, an animal born in a zoo.** The index card also gives the name of the trader: the animal was delivered to the company Ruhe in Alfeld for the price of 4,000 German marks.

 Notably, the recorded departures indicate that individual animals were exchanged with other zoos.
 The index card also shows that during the war, a male was evacuated to Leipzig Zoo, which was supposedly bombproof.
 The word “attack”, in turn, tells us that that first hippopotamus, acquired from Hans Schomburgk in 1924, was killed in the [[bombing of Berlin|material.list-of-dead-zoo-animals]] on 24 November 1943.